Remember the time we were constantly on 9GAG?

 Although very broad, this definition chimes with that of American artist and critic, Aria Dean, in her essay “Poor Meme, Rich Meme.”
 “The meme moves so quickly and unpredictably as to establish a state(lessness?), a lack of fixity that might be able to confront our simultaneous desire for visibility and awareness of the violence it brings.
 It sustains an appearance of individuality (“it me”) while being wholly deindividuated (“same”).”

-After being immortalized in their own online encyclopedias, it’s no doubt high time that memes were celebrated with their own contemporary art biennial.
+After being immortalised in their own online encyclopedias, it’s no doubt high time that memes were celebrated with their own contemporary art biennial.

 This article is published via AFP Relaxnews.